Three months with MacBook Pro

 I eventually decided to sell it and get another laptop.
 But I didn’t want to go through the same hell with a different manufacturer.

 Aaaand it happened.
 MacBook it would be, I decided.
 But which one?

 It was October 2021, just a few weeks away from new generation of M1 MacBooks being released.
 That didn’t matter anyway.
 Any M1-based computer was out of question due to lack of support for more than one external display.
 Previous generations of Intel-based MacBook Pros were still available.
 Maybe spending spending extra for a machine that would potentially outlive any of the computers I owned wasn’t a bad idea after all?

 Yup.
 This one.
 A 2019 i9 MacBook Pro with 32 GB RAM.
 Not the latest or beefiest of them all, but still powerful.
 Boom.
 Done.

 At the moment it serves as my daily driver.
 Funny enough, I no longer need it as my other job provides me with a Windows laptop.
 That’s fine though.

 So, are Apple computers that good?
 Or bad?

 Yes and no.

 Switching to MacOS is painful if you use a computer in a productive way and want to keep doing so.
-MacOS insanely unintuitive at first and has dozens of weird design quirks.
-I can't believe I had to google how to get past country selection screen because nobody in the design department thought I'd want to use Tab and Enter to navigate.
+MacOS is insanely unintuitive at first and has dozens of weird design quirks.
+I can’t believe I had to google how to get past country selection screen because nobody in the design department thought I’d want to use Tab and Enter to navigate.